Case Study: The Miller Family's Cross-Border Financial Journey

 For the Millers, with multiple mutual funds in their Canadian investment accounts, this meant potentially thousands of dollars in annual compliance costs for Sarah, even before accounting for the punitive tax treatment itself.

 The solution was a complete portfolio redesign.
-The Millers liquidated their Canadian mutual fund holdings and reconstructed their portfolio using U.S.-listed ETFs and individual equities.
-These investments don't trigger PFIC treatment, provide excellent diversification, and can be reported on standard U.S. tax forms.
+The Millers liquidated their Canadian mutual fund holdings and reconstructed their portfolio using PFIC compliant securities – which include U.S.-listed ETFs and individual equities.
+These investments do not require special PFIC compliance reporting, provide excellent diversification, and can be reported on standard U.S. tax forms.

 As detailed in our article, Passive Foreign Investment Company (PFIC) and Why You Should Avoid Them, avoiding PFIC complications is one of the most important steps cross-border residents can take.